wdemirkoll/MinerSimulator/README.md

 Short Description 💬
 -----------------
 Console-based mining simulation game — a simple, menu-driven mining simulator implemented in C++.
 The player digs mines, sells resources, upgrades their pickaxe, eats to restore hunger, rests to regain energy, and manages basic survival stats.
-The project demonstrates fundamental C++ concepts such as variables, functions, loops, and user input handling.
+The project demonstrates fundamental C++ concepts such as variables, functions and user input handling.

 Announcement 📢
 ------------